 The General Manager will ensure that all employees, including new hires, receive a copy of this policy.
-The use of District technology by an employee constitutes the employee's acknowledgement of the requirements and terms of this policy and the District's right to monitor usage of such systems as provided in this policy..
+The use of BCRSDDistrict technology by an employee constitutes the employee's acknowledgement of the requirements and terms of this policy and BCRSD'sthe District's right to monitor usage of such systems as provided in this policy=...